zzhangjii/learning-library/ospa-library/security/LAB1_CASB.md

 ****
-**You have successfully connected and run an operation against ATP with Oracle OML.
-We will use OML in other labs.**
+**You have successfully connected and monitor third-party apps and OCI with Oracle CASB Cloud Service.**

 ***END OF LAB***